3110nikola/elephanet/README.md

 # Elephanet

-Elephanet is a front-end project that simulates a social media website built with React, ViteJS, ChakraUI, and Firebase.
+Elephanet is a full stack project that simulates a social media website built with React, ViteJS, ChakraUI, and Firebase.
 It offers functionalities such as user registration, login, profile picture management, posting content, and interacting with posts through comments.

 ## Functionality